mgreiler/se-unlocked/Transcripts/EP_10_Suz_Hinton.md

+---
-# Transcipt Episode 10: Suz Hinton
+episode: "Transcipt Episode 10: Suz Hinton"
+permalink: /episode-10-no-corporate-games
+status: publish
+type: transcript
+---

 **Michaela:**: [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. Michaela.
 And today I have the pleasure to